Long a mainstay of the hotel business, tiny bottles of shampoo and lotion will soon be gone in California.

 Environmental and commercial sense

-Although IHG might be the first company to make the toiletries switch across all their properties, other hotels have used refillable toiletries and the reasons aren't entirety altruistic.
+Although IHG and Marriott might be the first companies to make the toiletries switch across all their properties, other hotels have used refillable toiletries and the reasons aren't entirety altruistic.

 "Budget hotels have always been more likely to have bulk shampoo and conditioner dispensers in the shower, and some also have them by the sink.
 The reason is cost," Henry H. Harteveldt, a travel industry analyst and the president of Atmosphere Research Group, told The New York Times.
 "It costs them less to install and service these bulk dispensers than providing individual cakes of soap and bottles of shampoo, conditioner and the like."